 – A transaction that appears on the bank statement but is not recorded in the accounts;

-– an error in the amount
+– An error in the amount;

-III- Before reconciliation: ensuring data’s reliability and consistency
+Before reconciliation: ensuring data’s reliability and consistency

-– Existence of invoice/credit note numbers
+– Existence of invoice/credit note numbers;

-– Consistency of invoice and due dates (e.g. check that due dates are later than invoice dates, etc.),
+– Consistency of invoice and due dates (e.g. check that due dates are later than invoice dates, etc.);

 – A correspondence (e.g., auxiliary code) enables the management and accounting tools to be reconciled, thus comparing the amounts allocated.

-Sometimes, the time lag between accounting and business tools (e.g., a payment entered in the management system on the export date of the two tools with no movement in the accounting system) or the decorrelation of auxiliary codes (e.g., one or more auxiliary codes not corresponding between the two tools) can explain differences.
-Identifying these discrepancies must give rise to corrections in the accounting and management tools: reallocating settlements, recording ODs for lettering, etc.
+Sometimes, the time lag between accounting and business tools (e.g., a payment entered in the management system on the export date of the two tools, with no movement in the accounting system) or the decorrelation of auxiliary codes (e.g., one or more auxiliary codes not corresponding between the two tools) can explain differences.

-IV- What is the process for performing an account reconciliation?
+What is the process for performing an account reconciliation?

-How do you perform reconciliations in accounting?
-This operation compares the list of accounting transactions on the bank statement with the data recorded in your accounts.
-Therefore, you should carry out the reconciliation every month as soon as you receive your monthly bank statement.
-To correct the accounting records so that they coincide with the account statements.
+You should carry out the reconciliation every month as soon as you receive your monthly bank statement.
+This involves some level of coordination, organizing the accounting records so that they coincide with the account statements.
 You should also do this before closing your annual accounts.
-On a micro level, there are several steps to take :

-– Compare the bank statement with your bank account balance
+– Compare the bank statement with your bank account balance;

 – Cross-reference each entry in the accounts with the corresponding bank movements;